East End Film Festival: 2012

+2013

 The 12th East End Film Festival ran from 25 June until 10 July, opening with the world premiere of Mark Donne's documentary The UK Gold at the Troxy.
 The EEFF closed with Rob Epstein and Jeffery Friedman's Lovelace, a biopic following the story of Linda Lovelace.
 2013's Best Film Award went to Halley, which follows the story of a security guard at a Mexico City gym whose health drastically begins to deteriorate.
-Sebastian Hofmann's award meant he returned to the festival in 2014 as the EEFF's Director-in-Residence, and co-curator for the festival's Mexican focus.
+Sebastian Hofmann's award meant he returned to the festival in 2014 as the EEFF's Director-In-Residence, and co-curator for the festival's Mexican focus.

+2014

 The 13th East End Film Festival opened on 13 June 2014 with the world premiere of Dermaphoria, the feature debut from East End filmmaker Ross Clarke.
 Genesis Cinema, the festival's original venue, hosted the opening night.
 The festival closed on 25 June, with Jack Bond's The Blue Black Hussar, a documentary exploring the life of Adam Ant.

+2015

 The 14th East End Film Festival ran from 1 July until 12 July 2015, opening with the international premiere of Amit Gupta's third feature One Crazy Thing, starring and produced by EEFF alumnus Ray Panthaki.
 The festival closed with a documentary by Marc Silver, on the aftermath of a tragic incident at a gas station in Jacksonville, Florida, which resulted in the death of 17-year-old Jordan Davis.

+2016

 The 15th edition of the East End Film Festival opened on 23 June 2016 with the world premiere of London-based Ian Bonhôte's feature debut Alleycats, featuring John Hannah as a corrupt MP.
 The festival also hosted the UK premiere of Daniel Florencio's feature debut, Chasing Robert Barker, about a photographer turned paparazzi caught in the downward spiral of a fabricated tabloid story.
 The EEFF closed with Steve Read and Rob Alexander's London premiere of Gary Numan: Android in La La Land, a documentary following Numan as he returns to the world stage and moves to California.

+2017

+The 16th edition of the festival took place each weekend in June 2017.
+The programme included the biopic of rapper Tupac Shakur, All Eyez on Me, and the world premiere of My Name Is Lenny, which features one of John Hurt's final performances.

+2018

+The 17th edition of the East End Film Festival was held from 11 to 29 April 2018.
+The festival opened with the documentary Boom for Real: The Late Teenage Years of Jean-Michel Basquiat, directed by Sara Driver.

+2019–2020

-The festival ceased operations on 4 March 2020 due to COVID-19.
+The festival ceased operations on 4 March 2020 due to the COVID-19 pandemic.
 The owner, Alison Poltock, stated that "the push to provide a more mainstream commercial offering is not for us."

 Awards

-Each year, the festival handed out awards on the festival's closing night.
-These included:
+The festival presented a number of awards each year at its closing ceremony, including: